 Here’s how real estate commissions actually break down:

-Typically, (here in B.C. anyway) it is 7% of the first $100,000 and then 3% (to 3.5%) on the balance if you’re using the big brokerages (like RE/MAX).
+Typically, (here in B.C. anyway) the real estate commission is 7% of the first $100,000 and then 3% (to 3.5%) on the balance if you’re using the big guys (like RE/MAX).
 This is split between the buying and the selling real estate agent, and usually it is split 50/50.

 So that means, if you’re looking to buy a $600,000 home, the commissions would look like this: